- There are 72 sirens countywide.

 3. Why can’t I hear the outdoor warning sirens in my house?
 Sirens are an outdoor warning system designed only to alert those who are outside that something dangerous is approaching.

 4. How can I get alerts when I’m at work or in my house?
 For alerts indoors, every home and business should have a NOAA Weather Radio All-Hazards.
 NOAA Weather Radio is like a smoke detector for severe weather, and it can wake you up when a warning is issued for your area so you can take appropriate action.

 7. Why are the outdoor warning sirens sometimes sounded for hail and wind?
 When thunderstorm winds exceed 70 mph, trees can be uprooted or snapped.
 Hail that is golf ball sized or larger can break windows.
 Both of these things pose a direct risk to life if people are caught outdoors.
-An increasing number of communities (including in the Quad Cities area) are incorporating these threats into their outdoor warning siren policies.
+An increasing number of communities are incorporating these threats into their outdoor warning siren policies.